The Value of Overdraft Services

 If the CFPB requires overdraft services be treated as credit, we expect financial institutions may have difficulty underwriting as many as 2.4 million Americans who fall into the CFPB’s historical definition of “frequent overdrafters”

-Banks have made tremendous strides on overdraft
+Banks have made tremendous strides on overdraft.

 Without the intervention of Washington, banks have taken proactive steps to benefit consumers while protecting those who value overdraft services, by providing real-time payment updates, grace periods, payment control, low-balance alerts, and no-fee overdraft accounts.